 SECTION B MEDICATION RECONCILIATION

 • of the patient/resident's information sources were used to obtain

-medication list 8?
+medication lists ?

 Enter Code No medication lists available [END SECTION] 1 More than 1 N/A; Patient/Resident is not taking any medications [END SECTION]

-cumentation that medication reconciliation was completed within three ion/discharge/ROC/SOC?
+B2.
+Is there doc cumentation that medication reconciliation was completed within 3 days of

-•
+narge/ROC/SOC?

 Enter Code 0.
 No

 1. Yes